voschezang/coding-handbook/intelligence/knowledge.md

 - In practice, it my be impossible to proof that an hypothesis is true.
 Instead, a combination of experiments can be setup to disprove or reject any alternative hypothesis.
 - The number of possible hypotheses is infinite.
 Science does not prescribe how to choose or select the right hypothesis.
 There is an *art* to thinking outside the box and coming up with novel hypotheses.

-## Value

-Facts vary in terms of value.
-This depends on

-- Generalization.
-In what conditions are they true?
-- Triviality or novelty.
-How obvious are they?
-How consistent are they with the status quo?
-- [Surprisal](https://en.wikipedia.org/wiki/Entropy_(information_theory)) value.
-How much information does it entail?

-Suppose someone recorded the result of 5 coin tosses.
-If the head-tail ratio was balanced this would be a low-value fact.
-If the ratio was skewed they the value would be higher, as it provides novel information about the coin.